Frederick II, Holy Roman Emperor: Minority

-Reign prior to the conflict with the pope
+Frederick’s childhood was turbulent as he passed through the hands of a collection of self-serving, scheming regents while the Sicilian nobility grabbed much of the royal demesne and wealth.
+Some chroniclers report that the young king was so destitute that he had to seek shelter among the citizens of Palermo.
+Frederick had no stable intimate relationships apart from, perhaps, the few of his personal household.
+However, the young king quickly grew to be a formidable and fiercely individualistic personality.
+He seems to have been highly precocious and insatiably inquisitive, impatient of restraint, with coarse manners, and already convinced of his own sense of royalty.
+Even in his younger years, Frederick was an avid reader and passionately interested in nature and the study of the universe.
+Some reports have him freely wandering the streets of cosmopolitan Palermo, talking and arguing with all manner of people, and always devouring knowledge.

+Securing the Imperial Crown

 Otto of Brunswick had been crowned Holy Roman Emperor by Pope Innocent III in October 1209.
 In southern Italy, Otto became the champion of those noblemen and barons who feared Frederick's increasingly strong measures to check their power, such as the dismissal of the pro-noble Walter of Palearia.
 The new emperor invaded Italy, where he reached Calabria without meeting much resistance.

 In response, Innocent sided against Otto, and in September 1211 at the Diet of Nuremberg Frederick was elected in absentia as German King by a rebellious faction backed by the pope.
 Innocent also excommunicated Otto, who was forced to return to Germany.
 Frederick sailed to Gaeta with a small following.
-He agreed with the pope on a future separation between the Sicilian and Imperial titles, and named his wife Constance as regent.
+He agreed with the pope on a future separation between the Sicilian and Imperial titles and named his wife Constance as regent.
 Passing through Lombardy and Engadin, he reached Konstanz in September 1212, preceding Otto by a few hours.

-Frederick was crowned as king on 9 December 1212 in Mainz.
+Frederick was crowned king on 9 December 1212 in Mainz.
 Frederick's authority in Germany remained tenuous, and he was recognized only in southern Germany.
-In the region of northern Germany, the center of Guelph power, Otto continued to hold the reins of royal and imperial power despite his excommunication.
+In the region of northern Germany, the centre of Guelph power, Otto continued to hold the reins of royal and imperial power despite his excommunication.
 Otto's decisive military defeat at the Bouvines forced him to withdraw to the Guelph hereditary lands where, virtually without supporters, he died in 1218.

-The German princes, supported by Innocent III, again elected Frederick king of Germany in 1215, and he was crowned king in Aachen on 23 July 1215 by one of the three German archbishops.
+The German princes, supported by Innocent III, again elected Frederick king of Germany in 1215, and he was crowned king in Aachen in mid-July 1215 by one of the three German archbishops.
+Frederick then astonished the crowd by taking the cross and calling upon the nobles present to do the same.
 It was not until another five years had passed, and only after further negotiations between Frederick, Innocent III, and Honorius III – who succeeded to the papacy after Innocent's death in 1216 – that Frederick was crowned Holy Roman Emperor in Rome by Honorius III, on 22 November 1220.
 At the same time, Frederick's oldest son Henry took the title of King of the Romans.